Skip to content

 println(Serial.list()); // Print available ports

-// Choose the correct port manually if needed
+// Use the correct port (choose manually or pick from list)

 myPort.clear(); // Clear old serial buffer